-Hereafter, the C loss will be reported as a fraction of the initial SOC content.
-The observed relative amount of eroded SOC at the end of the simulation varied between $0.09 \pm 0.02$ (UK) and $0.41 \pm 0.08$ (USA), with most of the values around $0.15 \pm 0.05$ of the initial content.
-Figure 4 clearly shows a cluster of SOC losses in this range (Table 2, Fig. 4).
-Site-specific simulations produced SOC losses, which are in line with the ones estimated using the data from Van Oost et al (2007).
-Without the effect of erosion on productivity, the model produced relative SOC losses ranging from a $0.06 \pm 0.01$ (Greece) to $0.18 \pm 0.02$ (USA) of the initial carbon content.
+Hereafter, the C relative C loss will be reported as a fraction of the initial SOC content.
+The observed relative amount of eroded SOC at the end of the simulation varied between 0.09 ± 0.02 (UK) and 0.41 ± 0.08 (USA), with most of the values around 0.15 ± 0.05 of the initial content.
+Figure 4a clearly shows a cluster of SOC losses in this range (Table 2, Fig. 4a).
+Site-specific simulations produced SOC losses, which are in line with the ones estimated using Van Oost et al (2007) data.
+Without the effect of erosion on productivity, the model produced relative SOC losses ranging from a 0.05 ± 0.01 (Greece) to 0.23 ±0.01 (USA) of the initial carbon content.

-Including the erosion-crop productivity relationship (scenario FB) increased SOC losses by 14 % on average and improved the overall accuracy, albeit slightly, with an RRMSE of 0.33 for FB compared to 0.27 for CTL when all sites are were considered (Table 1).
-The predictive power of the model was highly site-dependent: as opposed to the results for Belgium and the USA, the Greek and Spanish sites did not exhibit a substantial increase (~ 0.5%) in SOC losses when accounting for the erosion link with productivity, relative to the CTL simulations whereas the addition of declining productivity in response to erosion increased the prediction accuracy for the environments where cumulative soil truncation was substantial (e.g. Belgium 1, Portugal, and USA).
+Including the erosion-crop productivity relationship (FB) increased SOC losses by 20 % on average but simulation results were highly variable.
+Simulations for sites characterized by a linear erosion-productivity relationship or a convex relationship did not result in substantial additional SOC losses (Table 1): for example, the Greek and Spanish sites exhibited only a 1% increase in SOC loss, relative to CTL (Fig. 4a).
+On the contrary, sites with a concave relationship (B < 0.9) clearly showed an increase of both mean SOC loss and of the associated standard deviation compared to CTL.
+Adding the effect of erosion on productivity while using the same parameters improved the overall accuracy with an RRMSE of 0.63 for FB compared to 0.93 for CTL when all sites are were considered (Table 1).
+The model performances were highly site-dependent: the addition of declining productivity in response to erosion increased the prediction accuracy for the environments where cumulative soil truncation was substantial (e.g. Belgium 1, Portugal, and USA) while it decreased the accuracy for environments with small soil truncation (Fig. 4a, Table 1).
 FB was able to reproduce the observed trend in which higher cumulative soil truncation leads to higher SOC losses.
-However, the predictive power decreased the accuracy for environments with small soil truncation when the erosion-crop productivity link was taken into account (Fig. 4, Table 1).
-Finally, it should be noted that the margins of error of both CTL and FB modelled SOC losses are overlapping, except for the USA site.
+Finally, it should be noted that the margins of error of both CTL and FB modelled SOC losses are overlapping, except for the American sites.